 A more detailed breakdown of the costs (and how to avoid it) of being in the ‘stone age’ follows.

 New staff inefficiency cost

-The alternative is new hires being able to browse through a curated set of Architecture models to learn how the business and IT platform work and query this as required when a quick design decision is needed.
+It would be better if new team members could surf through Architecture models to learn how the business and IT platform work and query this as required when a design decision is needed.

 - What application platforms do we have, what do they do, and how is data created, consumed, and exchanged?